keithalewis/sequence/NOTES.md

 Prime number example.

-2, rest not divisible by 2, rest not divisible by first of the rest..
+2, rest not divisible by 2, rest not divisible by first of the rest.

 ## References